asjay75/test/README.md

 ```

+### Varnish(Cache service)

+- All Requests, except authorize call from Client to API service goes via Varnish
+- Varnish will Cache all the response from API service depending on the cache-control(max-age) set on the response header.

 ### Flight Service

-Client will call API service to get the JWT token .
+- Client will call API service to get the JWT token .
-API service will make  asynchronous   calls to 5 downstream services to get the Flight Data for the input provided .
+- API service will make  asynchronous   calls to 5 downstream services to get the Flight Data for the input provided .
+- Flight Number is Returned  to Client.